 Since glass and plastics aren’t currently being recycled, consider purchasing alternative containers and packaging materials that can be recycled.
 For example, purchase beverages that come in aluminum cans instead of glass bottles, so that the cans can be recycled.
 Also, asking local stores to carry items that come in recyclable packaging or are biodegradable can aid us in our local recycling efforts.
 If you have any questions on recycling in Beaverhead County please call the Solid Waste office or contact Beaverhead Recycling at (406) 683-1249 in the evenings.

 MIXED PAPER AND ALUMINUM & STEEL CANS

 Newspaper, office paper, magazines, phone books, all kinds of envelopes, catalogs, paperbacks, plotter paper, etc. & mixed and loose aluminum, steel, and tin cans.
-If you collect cans in bags, the Humane Society on Lagoon Lane accepts bagged, crushed cans.
-Otherwise, please put cans in the bins loose.
+Please put cans in the bins loose.

 **Please rinse and crush cans to preserve space in bins and reduce contamination**

 - Dillon Middle School, the intersection of Sacajawea Dr. & N Oregon St.

 - Alley south of Sparky’s, just off State Hwy 91 S

 Glen: Cans and paper at transfer stations at the interchange on the east side of I-15